Environment

 Twenty years down the line, presidential advisors, lawmakers and the largest breast cancer research group in the country are all simultaneously pulling the issue to the center of the political stage.

-A big sign of this change will occur July 6-8, when Susan G. Komen for the Cure--the world's largest breast cancer organization--and the Institute of Medicine, a Washington-based health policy group, conduct a joint meeting in San Francisco on environmental toxins and breast cancer.
+A big sign of this change will occur July 6-8, when Susan G. Komen for the Cure–the world’s largest breast cancer organization–and the Institute of Medicine, a Washington-based health policy group, conduct a joint meeting in San Francisco on environmental toxins and breast cancer.

 "The public is invited to observe our upcoming meeting, which will include presentations from leading breast cancer researchers and organizations," said Dr. Amelie Ramirez of Komen's scientific advisory board.
 "We believe this meeting is very important and expect it to generate much collaborative input."